solarcaratuva/solarcaratuva.github.io/Embedded/riv3_dev_guide.md

 The current CAN networks are as follows:

-TODO update

 ![CAN Diagram](/assets/images/Embedded/CAN_diagram.png)

 - Main CAN - almost everything is attached to this network, when people say 'the CAN network' they mean main CAN
 - Motor CAN - connects the motor controller and the PowerBoard
-- BMS Config - used solely by the *Power subteam* to configure the battery management system

 ## Precharge